 Whenever I vote, I cast my vote for the candidate I think will best represent my interests in Parliament.
 It’s not that I only vote for fringe parties, I have voted for all the majors at one point or another.
 What I started noticing is the candidates and parties that actually listen to citizens are those with no hope of getting elected this time.
-When winning a majority becomes a possibility, they stop listening to us and start telling us.
+When winning a majority becomes a possibility, they stop listening to us and instead+=() 90start telling us.

 Naturally, off and on over the years I’ve been upset enough to join the odd protest in hopes of convincing this government or that to listen.
 But that too has rarely worked.

 Voting has always been a futile exercise for me, so I was teetering on the brink of giving it up.
 Except… I’m a mother.
 Didn’t your mother ever tell you the sign of a good guest is to leave a place better than you found it?
-In an alarming number of ways, the Canada of today is much worse than the Canada I started with, and frankly, that isn’t the Canada I want to leave to my son, or any of the generations to follow.
+In opp an alarming number of ways, the Canada of today is much worse than the Canada I started with, and frankly, that isn’t the Canada I want to leave to my son, or any of the generations to follow.

 Many people think the act of casting a ballot makes for democracy.
 But I’ve been doing it my whole life and it it has never resulted in representation in Parliament.
 The problem in Canada is that some votes count more than others, while most don’t count at all.
 So it’s no wonder so many people give up on voting.
 Why waste your time doing something so pointless?
 Defenders of the status quo insist that all is well with our First Past The Post electoral system because all our votes are counted.
-But just because my vote is counted does not mean it counts.

 Which is why I was on the verge of giving up myself, until I discovered our FPTP winner-take-all system isn’t the only democratic system.
 This is difficult for us because it’s the only way most of us have any familiarity with.
 Our system is based on the UK Westminster Parliament and although there are significant differences, the American presidential model of goverment is also a winner-take-all system.
 More formally known as “majoritan/plurality,” electoral systems that only allow for a single winner are “winner-take-all.”
 Elections in Canadian electoral districts result in a single winner.
 This winner only rarely wins a majority of votes, because s/he only needs to win the most votes.
 In a 5 candidate race that might mean as little as twenty something percent of the votes cast.